Offset Unlearning for Large Language Models: Experiment

 \subsection{Main Results}

 Our experimental results on TOFU are shown in \Cref{tab:tofu}.
-The model before unlearning exhibits strong memorization over both the forget set and retain set, indicated by high ROUGE and probability scores, and a relatively low truth ratio.
-This is as expected since the model is explicitly trained on the full dataset of fake authors to simulate model's exposure to private information.
+The model before unlearning exhibits strong memorization over both the forget set and retain set, indicated by high ROUGE and probability scores.
+This is as expected since the model is explicitly trained on the full dataset of fictitious authors to simulate model's exposure to private information.
 Retraining significantly reduces the model's knowledge on the forget set while maintaining similar model utility as it is before unlearning.
 Although retraining would not be feasible in real world scenarios, its performance gives us a better understanding of the gap between exact unlearning and post hoc approximate unlearning methods.

-We first examine the forget quality of different post-hoc unlearning methods on the Forget Set.
+We first examine the forget quality of different post-hoc unlearning methods on the TOFU Forget Set.
 As shown in \Cref{tab:tofu}, both direct fine-tuning and \model can reach a level of unlearning similar to retraining in terms of ROUGE score of the generated response.
-Although direct fine-tuning tends to assign lower probabilities to the correct answer on 3 out of the 4 methods we investigate, \model produces a higher truth ratio in all three cases.
+Although direct fine-tuning tends to assign lower probabilities to the correct answer on 3 out of the 4 methods we investigate, \model produces a higher truth ratio and forget quality in all three cases.
 A higher truth ratio is desirable since it indicates the presence of other highly likely alternatives, making the correct answer less distinguishable from other wrong answers.

-We then investigate how well the unlearned model maintains its performance on data outside the unlearning scope.
-On the Retain Set consisting of fake information that the model should still memorize, direct fine-tuning preserves more performance compared to \model.
-Meanwhile, \model demonstrates strong performance on real facts.
-Notably, on the World Fact set, \model brings consistent improvements on 11 out of 12 scores across different unlearning algorithms.
-Interestingly, data relabeling retains a very high probability score despite having a similarly low ROUGE score as other algorithms on the forget set.
+Interestingly, data relabeling retains a very high probability score and very low forget quality despite having a similarly low ROUGE score as other algorithms on the forget set.
 This is likely due to relabeling being the only method that does not explicitly minimize the likelihood of the original forget set answers.